nickassafkirk/hygge_houseplants/README.md

 1. We now need to create a user.
 In the left hand panel click 'users', then click the 'create users' button.
 Add a user name in the relevant field eg projectname-staticfiles-user.
 Select the 'programmatic access' checkbox and then click the 'next permissions' button. we'll be taken to a page where our different user groups are listed.
 Selected the user group that we created in the provious steps and then click 'next; tags'.
 We can skip the add tags section and click the 'review' button.
 Finally having reviewed the user we just created we can click the create user button.

 1. You will land on a success page where your user, user_access_key_id and user_secret_key are listed.
 Download the user security details using the download csv button and save the file somewhere secure.
 It's important to download the file as you wont be able to access them again.

+1. You now need to connect your Django app to our S3 Bucket.
+In settings.py, first ensure that 'storages' is added to you our list of installed apps.
+Then ensure the following code is included in the settings.py file under the static/media comment/
+    ```
+    if 'USE_AWS' in os.environ:
+        AWS_STORAGE_BUCKET_NAME = os.environ.get('AWS_STORAGE_BUCKET_NAME')
+        AWS_S3_REGION_NAME = os.environ.get('AWS_S3_REGION_NAME')
+        AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID')
+        AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')
+        AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
+    ```

+1. In heroku under the settings section reveal your config vars and use the values from S3 Bucket and the CSV file that you downloaded at step 26 to add the config variables to your heroku app.
+You will also need to Add the following variables

+    AWS_STORAGE_BUCKET_NAME -> The name of your S3 Bucket you created for this project AWS_S3_REGION_NAME -> The region for your S3 Bucket eg 'eu-west-1'
+    AWS_ACCESS_KEY_ID -> The AWS access key ID from the CSV file you downloaded AWS_SECRET_ACCESS_KEY -> The AWS secret access key from the CSV file you downloaded USE_AWS -> True

+1. You can then delete the DISABLE_COLLECTSTATIC config variable from your heroku app to allow heroku to collect static files and upload them to S3